Edit Costs

 Context

-In BayesiaLab, each node is associated with a so-called Cost.
-This Cost represents the "expenditure" or "effort" required to observe a node, i.e., set evidence on the node.
+In BayesiaLab, each node is associated with a Cost.
+This Cost represents the “expenditure” or “effort” required to observe a node, i.e., set evidence on the node.

 In some cases, a node’s Cost can be set to the monetary cost of acquiring an observation, e.g., a payment of $50 for performing and processing a Coronavirus test.

-In other contexts, Cost may be expressed in relative terms, e.g., for a nurse, it may require three times as much effort to measure a patient's blood pressure compared to measuring his heart rate.
+In other contexts, Cost may be expressed in relative terms, e.g., for a nurse, it may require three times as much effort to measure a patient’s blood pressure compared to measuring their heart rate.
 So, the node Blood Pressure would have a Cost of 3, while the node Heart Rate would have a Cost of 1.

 Not Observable Nodes